What to pack for New Zealand in March (weather + travel tips)

-Warm weather and long days make March one of the best months to visit New Zealand
+Warm weather and long days make March one of my favourite months to travel New Zealand

-However, there is typically plentiful sunshine and warm temperatures until the end of the month, making March an excellent time to visit New Zealand.
+However, there is typically plentiful sunshine and warm temperatures until the end of the month.
+Along with fewer tourist crowds, this makes March an excellent time to visit New Zealand.

 It’s one of my favourite times to travel, with amazing weather for hiking and swimming.